Our Debt of Gratitude

 For many Japanese American families, it took decades for elders to speak of their personal hardships during the forced World War II relocation and incarceration of Japanese Americans.
 Once shared, their stories have helped subsequent Nikkei generations understand the strength and resilience of our pioneering Issei and Nisei.
 For others, those stories shed light on the injustices faced by a peaceful civilian population that was targeted by race and wartime hysteria.

-We plan to use these stories to honor those of non-Japanese heritage who stepped forward against the tide of racism to enhance conversation about personal conviction, and to encourage similar helper actions when an injustice is being done to another person.
+We plan to use these stories to honor those of non-Japanese heritage who stepped forward against the tide of racism, to enhance conversation about personal conviction, and to encourage similar helper actions when an injustice is being done to another person.
 We intend to make the collected stories available in different forms at Japanese American confinement sites, museums and displays, and available to others in a non-profit archive, with lengthier story versions included there, or in print publication.

-We also welcome helper narratives from Japanese Americans who were outside of the West Coast under intense government-ordered restrictions and denial of civil rights while most were not incarcerated at confinement sites.
+We also welcome helper narratives from Japanese Americans who were outside of the West Coast under intense government-ordered restrictions and denial of civil rights while most were not incarcerated at confinement sites

 ★★★★★